 Measurement procedure.
-Similar to the clock model, we therefore employ an empirical approach to model the cumulative impact of changes in supply voltage and clock speed on current consumption.
-Our measurement setup includes a 0.1μ A resolution multimeter, which measures and automatically logs the current drawn by the MCU.
+Similar to the clock model, we employ an empirical approach to model the cumulative impact of changes in supply voltage and clock speed on current consumption.
+Our measurement setup includes a 0.1μ ampere resolution multimeter, which measures and automatically logs the current drawn by the MCU.

-Since the correctness of measurements is critical to derive an accurate model, our approach also caters for the burden voltage-the voltage drop across the measuring instrument-by adding the burden voltage V_b to the supply V_s .
-However, this leads to the current measurements of the MCU at a higher voltage $V_b + V_s$, whereas we need the current draw precisely at V_s .
-As we know the values of V_b and the current draw I_m , we calculate the resistance R_i of the measuring instrument.
-We then simply calculate the current draw of the MCU using $I{mcu} = I_m - \frac{V_b}{R_i}$.
+Since the correctness of measurements is critical to derive an accurate model, our approach also caters for the burden voltage-the voltage drop across the measuring instrument.
+We add the burden voltage (V_b) to the supply V_s .
+However, this leads to the current measurements of the MCU at a higher voltage $(V_b + V_s)$, whereas we need the current draw precisely at V_s .
+As we know the values of V_b and the the current draw (I_m) , we calculate the resistance (R_i) of the measuring instrument.
+We then simply calculate the current draw of the MCU as $I{mcu} = I_m - \frac{V_b}{R_i}$.

 Empirical model.
-Unlike the sensitivity of clock to variations in supply voltage in Fig. 6(a), the current's sensitivity to variations in clock speed and supply voltage is quite consistent and above 100% for a large fraction of frequencies, as shown in Fig. 6(b).
+Unlike the sensitivity of clock to changing supply voltage in Fig. 6(a), the current's sensitivity to changes in clock speed and supply voltage is quite consistent and above 100% for a large fraction of frequencies, as shown in Fig. 6(b).

-The inconsistent behavior for less than 20% observations is mainly due to DCO's unstable behaviors for very low frequency configurations (below 1 MHz), which are typically neither calibrated nor used with MSP430 MCUs [26].
+The inconsistent behavior for less than 20% observations is due to DCO's unstable behaviors for very slow frequency configurations (below 1 MHz), which are typically neither calibrated nor used with MSP430 MCUs [28].
 Fig. 6(c) highlights the multiplicative impact of changes in supply voltage and current on an MCU's power consumption.
-Power consumption may vary by as much as 3.5× within a single power cycle.
-This demonstrates that existing tools, as they fail to model such behaviors, tend to provide inaccurate inputs to the design and dimensioning of TPCs.
+Power consumption may vary as much as 3.5× within a single power cycle.
+This demonstrates that existing tools, as they fail to model such behaviors, tend to be provide inaccurate inputs to the design and dimensioning of TPCs.

-Figure 8.
+Fig. 8.
 Model representations and their behavior compared to empirical measurements @ 8 MHz.
 Higher precision lookup tables follow closely the actual measurements.
 The polynomial model rests within a 2% error bound.